complete-dope/complete-dope.github.io/_posts/2025-03-07-Learning-Computers.md

 In C, you depend on the compiler's to convert to machine code ( u trust too much on compiler ) that will do it optimally and placce in apt registers for faster

-In SIMD in C, uses SIMD registers that basically fakes CPU to do multiple operation on multiple data at a single time, this is called vectorisation
+In SIMD in C, uses SIMD registers that basically fakes CPU to do multiple operation on multiple data at a single time, this is called vectorisation, given the processor supports AVX (Advanced vector Extension)!

 Example :